Kinshara/kick-on-twitch/README.md

 ## Installation

 1. Install Tampermonkey or Violentmonkey for your browser
-2. Click the raw link for `kick-on-twitch.user.js` in this repository
+2. Open `kick-on-twitch.user.js` in this repository and click the **Raw** button at the top right of the file
 3. Your userscript manager will prompt you to install it, click **Install**

 Your manager will notify you automatically when a new version is published.